 Urgent Care Center

-Englewood Health recently opened an Urgent Care center, located at 46 Union Ave in Cresskill.
+Englewood Health recently opened a walk-in Urgent Care center, located at 46 Union Ave in Cresskill.
 The center is open Monday – Friday, 8 a.m. – 8 p.m. and weekends, 9 a.m. – 5 p.m.
-Appointments are accepted (call 201-205-2172), or you can walk in and be seen.

 Englewood Health Urgent Care treats injuries or illnesses requiring immediate care but not a visit to the emergency room.